<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 Sustainability is our foundation

-The Aker BioMarine krill fishery is now rated as the worlds most sustainable reduction fishery, being the only fishery to receive an 'A' rating from the Sustainable Fisheries Partnership.
+The Antarctic krill fishery supplying Superba Krill is rated among the worlds most sustainable reduction fisheries, being the only fishery to receive an 'A' rating from the Sustainable Fisheries Partnership.

 MSC-logo